Volvo XC60: Marketing

 Volvo used the 2009 film The Twilight Saga: New Moon to promote the XC60, including an online contest to give away models identical to the one driven by lead character Edward Cullen.

 Second generation (2017–present)

 The second generation XC60 was unveiled at the 2017 Geneva Motor Show.
 The first −60 series model in its generation and the first since Volvo's purchase by Geely, it is based on the same Scalable Product Architecture (SPA) platform as the S90, V90, and XC90.
 As part of Volvo's move toward smaller engines, the new model uses only four-cylinder engines, in various configurations and states of tune, again shared with the −90 series models.

 The car was facelifted on 2 March 2021, with the new version debuting alongside the Volvo C40.
 The engines remain the same 2.0 litre with petrol, diesel, or PHEV power.
 Like the XC40 Recharge Electric and the C40, the XC60 facelift also gains a new Android-powered infotainment system that's been developed in collaboration with Google.

+The 2024 Volvo XC60, which fell short of the Top Safety Pick+ award, received an “acceptable” rating in the updated side-impact test.
+The possible injuries recorded on the dummies that simulated the vehicle's occupants, especially the driver and rear passenger, were the determining factor in this rating.

+Mild hybrid

+The XC60 was released with two mild hybrid variants in 2020, with both a petrol and diesel 2.0L variant available.
+They utilize an Integrated Starter Generator (ISG) and a KERS system In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.